cucumber/cucumber-jvm/examples/README.md

 # Cucumber-JVM examples

+Start with `java-helloworld` - it's the simplest example.

 Some example projects depend on the current (unrelesed) Cucumber-JVM modules.
-If any of the examples fail to build, just build the sources once first:
+If any of the examples fail to build, just build cucumber-jvm itself once first:

 ```
-cd PROJECT_ROOT_DIR # the dir above this dir
+cd .. # the dir above this dir
 mvn clean install
 ```